HOW TO DEAL WITH EMERGENCY VEHICLES

 2nd2None Driving School

-As a motorist, its only a matter of time before we hear those sirens or see bright flashing blue lights coming speeding up behind us and to be honest, it can certainly become a moment of panic, especially for the less experienced drivers among us.
+As a motorist, its only a matter of time before we hear those sirens or see bright flashing blue lights speeding up behind us and to be honest, it can certainly become a moment of panic, especially for the less experienced drivers among us.

 To make matters worse, by simply moving out of their way, you could end up with a fine of up to £1,000 just for trying to do the right thing.